jdwor/ReadAct-Website/README.md

 # ReadAct-Website
-Code for the Read, Act website
+Code for the Read, Act website.
+Check out the site at http://www.readact.us